Home » City Guide » , ,

 Arata’s Pumpkin Farm

 Known as the “Pumpkin capital of the west coast” and also home to the annual Pumpkin Festival, Half Moon Bay is your pumpkin destination.
-Head to Arata’s Pumpkin Farm for dozens of varieties of pumpkins, plus explore their wolrd-famous 2 acre Minotaur’s labyrinth hay maze, constructed entirely out of 7-8 foot tall bales of hay with a completely new design every year.
-There’s also their haunted barn, a petting zoo, pony rides, hay rides, train rides, a pumpkin river and 6 acre corn field that’s perfect for instagramming.
-Attractions are priced ala carte, but admission to the pumpkin patch is free.
-Friday-Sunday, there is a $20 parking fee, of that, $10 can be redeemed toward pumpkin purchases. – confirmed 10/3/23
+Head to Arata’s Pumpkin Farm for dozens of varieties of pumpkins, plus explore their world-famous 2-acre Minotaur’s Labyrinth hay maze, constructed entirely out of 7–8 foot tall bales of hay with a completely new design every year.
+There’s also their Haunted Barn, petting zoo, pony rides (for children 11 and under), hay rides, train rides, pumpkin river, and 6-acre corn field that’s perfect for Instagramming.
+Attractions are priced à la carte, but admission to the pumpkin patch is free.
+Friday–Sunday there is a $20 parking fee, of that $10 can be redeemed toward pumpkin purchases. – Confirmed 9/12/25

 North Bay